 Motion Transfer Differences

 Both models prevent motion transfer well, and either would be a good option for couples.
 That said, I would give a slight advantage to the Nectar.
+It may also be helpful to check out our other popular Casper and Nectar comparisons like Casper Essential vs Ghostbed and Tomorrow Sleep vs Nectar.

 Pick Casper Essential If …